• Pinterest

 extra large wooden dough bowl

 This is going to be the rustic dough bowl for our project today.
 It fits great on our dining table in the lanai.
 It would look amazing on a farm table!
 I do miss my dining table from the farmhouse!
-Learn what else I miss by checking out this post: Kim Style; What I Wish I had Kept
+I am happy to share that we recently purchased a new dining room table from Pottery Barn.
+I can’t wait to decorate it for Valentine’s Day!

 There is also an introduction to the concept of “Kim Style” which is what I call my unique blend of several decorating styles.

-Back to today’s topic!
+Now back to today’s topic!

 dough bowl with poinsettias